 In January 2016, UT Austin President Gregory L. Fenves led a delegation of more than 40 university leaders, faculty and staff on an official visit to Mexico City, the largest delegation from the university to ever travel to a foreign country.
 President Fenves expressed why he believes UT Austin should be in Mexico and vice versa in an op-ed publicized across Texas.
 The International Office was instrumental in planning the delegation and is following up on action items, including an annual staff exchange with the Instituto Tecnológico y de Estudios Superiores de Monterrey.

-As part of our commitment to Generation Study Abroad and doubling study abroad mobility to Latin America, UT Austin is actively encouraging students to choose to study in Mexico, creating additional opportunities and conducting targeted marketing campaigns.
-We have also introduced three new faculty-led study abroad programs, additional internship opportunities and are developing a Semester Plus (semester exchange and faculty-led program) in Mexico City.
+As part of our commitment to Generation Study Abroad and doubling study abroad mobility to Latin America, UT Austin is actively encouraging students to choose to study, intern or research in Mexico by creating additional opportunities and conducting targeted marketing campaigns.
+We have introduced new faculty-led study abroad programs, internship opportunities, and service learning through Projects with Underserved Communities.

 By working with our peer institutions in Mexico, we are building the presence and reputation of The University of Texas at Austin to increase the number of high-achieving Mexican students who select UT Austin for their graduate study and research.
 As an added incentive, admitted students with demonstrated financial need from Mexico can also apply for a waiver of the non-resident through the Tuition Assistance for Mexican Students (TAMS) program.